Extensibl-Media/velocity-web/README.md

 </BaseLayout>
 ```

-This code will be inserted into the `<slot />` component in BaseLayout.astro.
+This code will be inserted into the astro `<slot />` component in BaseLayout.astro.

 <a name="configuringTheCms"></a>